ckeditor/ckeditor4/tests/plugins/widgetselection/manual/image2.md

 * Paste something

 **Expected:** The selection is immediately replaced by the typed/pasted content and the caret is at the end of the inserted content.
-Keep in mind that undoing is handled natively by browser.

 * Press a key